thobl/run/INDEX.md

 ## Wildcard matching for experiment names

 When specifying the names of experiments to be run, it is also possible to use shell wildcards (* and ?).
-Note that it in most shells the names need to be put into quotes in order to not be evaluated before being passed to python.
+Note that in most shells the names need to be put into quotes in order to not be evaluated before being passed to python.

 ![Example Wildcard-Run 1](example_run_wildcards.png)